CurveDocs/curve-docs/docs/crvUSD/factory/overview.md

         10000000000000000000000000
         ```

 ### `rug_debt_ceiling`
 !!! description "`ControllerFactory.rug_debt_ceiling(_to: address):`"

     Function to remove stablecoins above the debt seiling from a controller and burn them.
+This function is used to burn residual crvUSD when the debt ceiling was lowered.

     | Input      | Type   | Description |
     | ----------- | -------| ----|